hashicorp/vagrant/website/source/docs/share/ssh.html.md

 When SSH sharing is enabled, Vagrant generates a brand new keypair for SSH access.
-The public key portion is automatically inserted into the Vagrant machine, and the private key portion is uploaded to the server managing the Vagrant shares.
+The public key portion is automatically inserted into the Vagrant machine, and the private key portion is provided to the user connecting to the Vagrant share.
 This private key is encrypted using a password that you will be prompted for.
-This password is _never_ transmitted across the network by Vagrant, and is an extra layer of security preventing us or anyone who may know your share name from easily accessing your machine.
+This password is _never_ transmitted across the network by Vagrant, and is an extra layer of security preventing anyone who may know your share name from easily accessing your machine.

 After running `vagrant share --ssh`, it will output the name of your share:

 ```
 $ vagrant share --ssh
 ==> default: Detecting network information for machine...
-    default: Local machine address: 192.168.163.152
+default: Local machine address: 192.168.84.130
-    default: Local HTTP port: 4567
-    default: Local HTTPS port: disabled
-    default: SSH Port: 22
 ==> default: Generating new SSH key...
 default: Please enter a password to encrypt the key:
 default: Repeat the password to confirm:
 default: Inserting generated SSH key into machine...
-==> default: Checking authentication and authorization...
+default: Local HTTP port: disabled
+default: Local HTTPS port: disabled
+default: SSH Port: 2200
 ==> default: Creating Vagrant Share session...
-    default: Share will be at: itty-bitty-polar-8667
+share: Cloning VMware VM: 'hashicorp/vagrant-share'.
+This can take some time...
+share: Verifying vmnet devices are healthy...
+share: Preparing network adapters...
+share: Starting the VMware VM...
+share: Waiting for machine to boot.
+This may take a few minutes...
+share: SSH address: 192.168.84.134:22
+share: SSH username: tc
+share: SSH auth method: password
+share:
+share: Inserting generated public key within guest...
+share: Removing insecure key from the guest if it's present...
+share: Key inserted!
+Disconnecting and reconnecting using new SSH key...
+share: Machine booted and ready!
+share: Forwarding ports...
+share: -- 31338 => 65534
+share: -- 22 => 2202
+share: SSH address: 192.168.84.134:22
+share: SSH username: tc
+share: SSH auth method: password
+share: Configuring network adapters within the VM...
+==> share:
-==> default: Your Vagrant Share is running!
+==> share: Your Vagrant Share is running!
+Name: bazaar_wolf:sultan_oasis
-    default: Name: itty-bitty-polar-8667
-...
+==> share:
+==> share: You're sharing with SSH access.
+This means that another can SSH to
+==> share: your Vagrant machine by running:
+==> share:
+==> share:   vagrant connect --ssh bazaar_wolf:sultan_oasis
+==> share:
 ```

 Anyone can then SSH directly to your Vagrant environment by running